RedTurtle/zope_lrr_analyzer/README.rst

         3 - 1350.58498883 (0:22:30.584989)

 You'll get a ranking of slowest request paths (top one is faster, last one is slowest).
-The order is not done collecting all request's done to the same path, getting the total time.
+The order is done collecting all request's performed to the same path, then getting the total time.

-This mean that a request called only one time and that need 30 seconds is faster that another path that only require 10 seconds, but is called ten times.
+This mean that a request called only one time that need 30 seconds is faster that another path that only require 10 seconds, but is called ten times (30x1 < 10x10).

 Single entry meaning
 --------------------